mila-iqia/Delusions/README.md

-This work was done during Harry's Mitacs Internship at Borealis AI (RBC), under the mentorship of Tristan Sylvain ([@TiSU32](https://github.com/PwnerHarry)).
+This work was done during Harry's Mitacs Internship at RBC Borealis (originally Borealis AI), under the mentorship of Tristan Sylvain ([@TiSU32](https://github.com/PwnerHarry)).